 - Fructose interferes with copper metabolism.
 This prevents collagen and elastin from being able to properly form.
-Collagen and elastin are components of the connective tissue which essentially holds the body together.1 A deficiency in copper can also lead to porous bones, anemia, defects of the arteries, infertility, high cholesterol levels, heart attacks, and an inability to control blood sugar levels.2
+Collagen and elastin are components of the connective tissue which essentially holds the body together.
+A deficiency in copper can also lead to porous bones, anemia, defects of the arteries, infertility, high cholesterol levels, heart attacks, and an inability to control blood sugar levels.

 - When you take in fructose, it must first travel to the liver before it can be converted to glycogen—a source of energy.
 But if you don’t immediately burn this energy, the fructose gets converted to triglycerides—the fats in the blood that are associated with heart disease.

 - Fructose can make you fat.
-Blood triglycerides made from fructose are stored as fat, which increases the size of your fat cells, contributing to weight gain and obesity.3
+Blood triglycerides made from fructose are stored as fat, which increases the size of your fat cells, contributing to weight gain and obesity.

 - Consuming high amounts of fructose on a regular basis can contribute to Non-Alcoholic Fatty Liver Disease (NAFLD), which even children are now getting from all the high-fructose corn syrup in their diets.
 Most brands of agave syrup are higher in fructose than HFCS.

 - Fructose consumption has been shown to increase blood lactic acid, especially for people with conditions like diabetes.
-Extreme elevations may cause metabolic acidosis.6
+Extreme elevations may cause metabolic acidosis.

-- Consumption of fructose leads to mineral losses, especially excretion of iron, magnesium, calcium and zinc.7 This can lead to bone and tooth demineralization.
+- Consumption of fructose leads to mineral losses, especially excretion of iron, magnesium, calcium and zinc.
+This can lead to bone and tooth demineralization.

 Ironically, diabetics have been advised to use fructose for sweetening because it doesn’t directly cause a glucose or insulin spike.
-But whether you are diabetic or not, high fructose consumption does massive damage to your body.
+But whether you are diabetic or not, there are many studies that link high fructose consumption to high blood pressure, high cholesterol, insulin resistance, and obesity.
+High fructose consumption from any source, including agave, does massive damage to your body.

 How Agave is Produced